 Harrods Food Hall

-The Halls are overwhelmingly beautiful and make you feel like you have stepped back in time with the beautiful tilework and uniformed helpful staff.
+The Harrods Food Halls are overwhelmingly beautiful and make you feel like you have stepped back in time with the beautiful tile work and uniformed helpful staff.
 With such gorgeous foods on display, Harrods Food Hall puts a new meaning to the saying “you eat with your eyes first.”

 From patisserie to steak, from chocolate to cheese, it really has it all.
 The presentation is also incredible – there are even sculptures made out of fish!

-Shopping at Harrods is a theatrical experience – not least due to the prices!
+Shopping in Harrods Food Halls is a theatrical experience – not least due to the prices!
 You can see wagyu beef that costs $185 Canadian a kilo, caviar, oysters, and $2,000 wines.
 You can spend nearly $25 on a sandwich!
 It is a beautiful place though and you could spend several hours perusing the goods from exotic teas and coffees to my personal favourite fantastic Scotch Eggs.

 Fortnum’s has a strong tradition of creating its own preserves, biscuits, teas and coffees.
 It’s famous too for its fabulous hampers, even the Queen gifts these hampers at Christmastime.

 Fortnum also does British food really well – English mustard, great cheese, etc. And if you have a sweet tooth, its ice cream parlour serves sundaes with a twist: with some unusual flavour blends including the famous “Beekeeper” for example – one of the best ice creams in London.
 I would say that Fortnum’s is the place to shop for authentic British foods it has a much more British sensibility than Harrod’s more international feel.